ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

     Your browser does not support the video tag.
    </video>

-Notice how in the video, the rock count doesn't decrease - normally, upon upgrading the base, it should play an animation as well as subtract the appropriate amount of rocks.
+Notice how in the video the rock count doesn't decrease - normally, upon upgrading the base, it should play an animation as well as subtract the appropriate amount of rocks.
 Without this feature, it's not possible to progress in the game.
 At the time, I thought this was likely some obscure bug, perhaps a "normal" bug within the game itself; however, the bug would never cause any issues due to some inconsistency between older versions of Windows and modern ones (as seen in multiple older titles).

 ## The CD Check
 Opening up the `LegoRR.exe` binary in your favorite decompiler and going to the `WinMain` function will reveal what's going on fairly quickly (... or does it?):